 Our Summit staff team is currently reading through Paul Miller’s excellent book A Praying Life.
-What I love about A Praying Life is how much it stokes a passion for prayer and helps us know how to pray.
+What I love about A Praying Life is how much it stokes a passion for prayer and helps us know how to pray when we don’t know how or don’t want to.
 I always love learning about other people’s “best practices,” but when it comes to prayer, I most often find myself in need of re-inspiration.
 And Miller does that well.

 He also tackles the two biggest problems people have with prayer head on.
 First, we aren’t convinced it actually works.
 Sometimes we pray for something, and the opposite happens.
 Sometimes we forget to pray for something, and it does happen.
 Sometimes we pray for something, and it happens…but we wonder if it would have happened anyway.
 It’s refreshing to hear someone admit what many of us have thought.

 The other big problem we have is that we don’t really know how to construct a meaningful prayer time.
 You can probably relate:

 The most common frustration is the activity of praying itself.
 We last for about 15 seconds, and then out of nowhere the day’s to-do list pops up and our minds are off on a tangent… Instead of praying, we are doing a confused mix of wandering and worrying.

 If someone wrote a story of my prayer life, it would probably be titled A Confused Mix of Wandering and Worrying.